 As of September 30, 2008, MCWR-DESCO owned 32 shopping centers, had total assets of \$399.7 million and recorded a net loss of \$4.1 million for the nine months ended primarily related to depreciation and amortization expense, but produced positive cash flow from operations.
-Our share of the venture's total assets and net loss was \$65.4 million and \$684,567, respectively.
+The partnership agreement does not contain any DIK provisions that would require us to apply the Restricted Gain Method.
+Since its inception in 2007, we have not sold any properties to MCWR-DESCO.